Two Fefferman-type constructions involving almost Grassmann structures and path geometries: Introduction

-Each of the two geometric structures described above carries a canonical parabolic geometry, which in turn comes with two fundamental invariants, namely the harmonic torsion and the harmonic curvature; see \eqref{harmonic components AG} and \eqref{harmonic components path} below.
-In particular, the harmonic torsion $\tau\in\Omega^2(M,TM)$ of an almost Grassmann structure $(M,E,F)$ of type $(2,n)$ coincides with the torsion of any Weyl connection on $(M,E,F)$.
+In this present article, we only deal with the general situation of the two geometric structures described above, with the exception of \cref{LC} where $3$-dimensional generalized path geometries and almost Grassmann structures of type $(2,2)$ are discussed.
+In particular, the harmonic torsion $\tau\in\Omega^2(M,TM)$ of an almost Grassmann structure $(M,E,F)$ of type $(2,n)$, $n>2$, coincides with the torsion of any Weyl connection on $(M,E,F)$.
 Indeed, the Weyl connections on $(M,E,F)$ are exactly pairs of connections on $(E,F)$ which are compatible with the second isomorphism in \eqref{AG isomorphisms} and, via the first isomorphism in \eqref{AG isomorphisms}, induce a connection on $TM$ whose torsion is $\partial^*$-closed and hence equal to $\tau$; see, e.g., \cite{Book}*{Theorem 5.2.3\,(1)}.
 Since $\tau$ is $\partial^*$-closed, it vanishes upon any contraction.
 Hence, up to a sign, there is a unique nontrivial contraction of $\tau\otimes\tau$ resulting in a $(0,2)$-tensor field.
 This contraction is clearly symmetric.
 We will denote it by

 We introduce a Fefferman-type functor that associates to every path geometry $(M^{2\,n+1},E,V)$ an almost Grassmann structure of type $(2,n+1)$.
 This is motivated by the work of Crampin and Saunders \cite{CrSa}, who associate to every path geometry $(M^{2\,n+1},E,V)$ a Segre structure of type $(2,n+1)$.
 Recall that, by definition, every almost Grassmann structure induces a Segre structure of the same type; see, e.g., \cite{Met13}.